krestfield/docs/certdog/installation.md

 Record the database administrator account details, including the username displayed and the password you provided (either interactively or as the ``-dbAdminPassword`` parameter)

 The Master Secret is a top level secret that is used to protect keys held within the system.
 It is initially saved to a file (as specified in the output).
 This file is encrypted under the current user's account to initially protect others from accessing it.

-However, it is **strongly recommended** that it is saved somewhere secure and the file removed
+This file **MUST** be securely backed up and it is **strongly recommended** that it is removed from the file system and saved somewhere secure

 You may need this secret if you re-install the main Certdog service, change the account the service runs under or attempt to start individual services manually.
-Normally, after install it is not required, but if lost any credentials stored within the system will be unrecoverable
+Normally, after install it is not required, but if lost all credentials stored within the system will be unrecoverable and must be re-configured

 <br>